xarmison/proj-pca/README.md

 ![heatmapPlot](./readme_imgs/heatmap.png)

-This scripts takes as input a detection log file and procuces a heatmap plot, a window containg the plot will be displayed.
+This scripts takes as input a detection log file produced by the *tracker.py* script used with the *--log-position* option, and produces a heatmap plot, a window containg the plot will be displayed.
 Usage:

 ```console
 (<enviroment_name>) user@computer:~/proj-pca$ python heatmapPlot.py log_file frameWidth frameHeight